elsahelg/dinosaurs-memory-game/README.md

 ### Bugs
 - Running through DevTools lighthouse I desovered that the images did not contain an alt attribute.
 I fixed this bug by adding the code setAttribute to the images in the javascript file.

+## Deplyment
+The site was deployed to GitHub pages by following the steps listed below:

+1. I navigated to 'My Repositories' in GitHub and selected the 'Bella_Art_Gallery' Repository
+2. From the tab bar I opened 'Settings' and navigated to 'Pages' from the leftside menu
+3. I selected 'Deploy from branch' from the 'Source' drop-down meny
+4. Below I selected the 'Main' branch and saved by clicking the 'Save' button

+The deployment was successful!
+[Visit the deployed site here](https://elsahelg.github.io/dinosaurs-memory-game/)